ModelEngineering/controlSBML/README.md

 * ``plotLinearApproximation`` plots the linear approximation provided by an ${\bf A}$ matrix.
 The default ${\bf A}$ matrix is the Jacobian of the current ``RoadRunner`` instance.
 You can either specify a different ${\bf A}$ or set the ``RoadRunner`` instance to a different time.
 * ``plotBode`` constructs bode plots for the SISO systems formed by all combinations of inputs and outputs.

+### Other Functions
+* ``makeTS`` creates a time series object from an array.
+A time series object is a DataFrame whose index in time (in integer milliseconds), and the columns are variable names.
+* ``simulate`` provides a simplified way to simulate a system (which may be an ``interconnect``) by creating the times and initial, returns a time series DataFrame.
+* ``plotOneTS`` plots a single time series DataFrame.
+* ``plotManyTS`` plots multiple time series DataFrames structured so that each column is a separate plot that compares the different times series.

 ## Example